Teaching assistant who had sex with 14-year-old pupil in car park is jailed

 Hannah Harris, 23, tricked the boy’s parents by claiming to be the mother of the boy’s fictional girlfriend, St Albans Crown Court heard.

-Harris, who was 21 at the time, developed a relationship with the boy who was a pupil at a school in Hertfordshire, where she worked.
+Harris, who was 21 at the time, groomed the boy who was a pupil at a school in Hertfordshire, where she worked.

 The 23-year-old denied four charges of sexual activity with a child in December 2019 and January 2020.